mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 <img src="02-network-data-formats_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 Notice in the final plot that line thickness is used to indicate edges with various weights.
-We will explore further options for such visualizations in the network visualizations section of this appendix.
+We will explore further options for such visualizations in the network [visualizations section](#Visualization) of this document.

 ### Two-mode Networks and Affiliation Networks{#TwoMode}